Rojaneverest/PostThread-App/README.md

 # Flutter PostThread App

-Welcome to the Flutter Social App!
+Welcome to the Flutter PostThread App!
 This application allows users to view and interact with posts, user profiles, comments, and albums with photos.

 ## Features